sdr-enthusiasts/plane-alert-db/README.md

 - USAF \- Aircraft of the United States Air Force (371)
 - Vanity Plate \- Distinctive registrations (11)
 - Watch me Fly \- Flying and Training Schools (26)
-- Who needs an Engine ? \- Gliders etc (7)
+- Who needs an Engine ? \- Gliders etc (10)
-- You came here in that thing ? \- Microlights, tiny planes and helis....think Yakima Super Breezy (thanks skstrand) (5)
+- You came here in that thing ? \- Microlights, tiny planes and helis..think Yakima Super Breezy (thanks skstrand) (6)
 - Zoomies \- Fast jets, fighters.
 Anything that moves fast.
 (26)

 # To do / Ideas